SSWConsulting/SSW.Rules.Content/rules/check-haveibeenpwned/rule.md

 created: 2022-03-16T23:33:50.685Z
 guid: 91bcb32d-3ac2-46df-81e1-ccbb3f8512aa
 ---
 When an organisation has a security breach, passwords are compromised and there is no visibility of the problem.
-This problem means that hackers can gain access to people's accounts without anyone realising what has happend! [haveibeenpwned](https://haveibeenpwned.com/) is a website that addresses this problem...
+This problem means that hackers can gain access to people's accounts without anyone realising what has happened! [haveibeenpwned](https://haveibeenpwned.com/) is a website that addresses this problem...

 <!--endintro-->